 \subsection{Detection of star-lifting}

 Though difficult, there are several ways which we could observe SL.
 Implementing {\it isoluminosity} would likely cause dips in the apparent brightness as the star-lifted material orbits between the distant observer and the host star.
-This was considered in other works (e.g. \citealt{Boyajian_2016, Wright_2015}).
+This was considered by others (e.g. \citealt{Boyajian_2016, Wright_2015}).
 An {\it isoirradiance} implementation could also cause noticeable effects.
-If this is implemented through an increased stellar wind, it may be possible to detect the unusually high wind directly.
-Some of the most massive stars explored in this work require a mass loss rate which matches or exceeds previous lower limits for stellar wind detection, ${\sim} 10^{-10} {\rm M}_{\odot}\text{yr}^{-1}$ \citep{Lamers_1999}.
-Further, extremely long period observations could detect these unusual changes in mass, where a star's mass and luminosity evolution might follow one of the unusual tracks shown in Fig~\ref{fig:funny_HR}.
+If implemented through an increased stellar wind, it may be possible to detect the unusually high wind directly.
+Some of the most massive stars explored in this work require a mass-loss rate which matches or exceeds previous lower limits for stellar wind detection, about $ 10^{-10} {\rm M}_{\odot}\text{yr}^{-1}$ \citep{Lamers_1999}.
+Further, extremely long term observations could detect these unusual changes in mass, where a star's mass and luminosity evolution might follow one of the unusual tracks shown in Fig.~\ref{fig:funny_HR}.

-SL could also take the form of an unusually large population of low metallicity stars in extremely old clusters -- stars which should have expired given the age of the cluster may still exist if they have been engineered.
-Though these stars would be hard to distinguish from a star which naturally has a similar mass, age, and metallicity, a population distribution which is skewed towards the lower mass range could hint at SL, assuming the civilization has engineered on the galactic scale.
+SL could also take the form of an unusually large population of low-metallicity stars in extremely old clusters -- stars which should have expired given the age of the cluster may still exist if they have been engineered.
+Though these stars would be hard to distinguish from a star which naturally has a similar mass, age and metallicity, a population distribution which is skewed towards the lower-mass range or which is completely missing red giants could hint at SL, assuming the civilization has engineered on the Galactic scale.

 Contradictory ages derived from gyrochronology and asteroseismology could also be a sign of SL.
 For example, if we correctly calculate the age via asteroseismology for an engineered star, we won't necessarily find a similar age via gyrochronology.
 The spin of the star for a fixed mass and age could vary wildly depending on the implementation of SL and where that removed mass is placed.
 Inferring different ages in a binary pair may also hint at SL.